4 garlic bulbs, cloves peeled

 4 cups large leafy greens (endive, radicchio, arugula, etc.)

 1 loaf country-style bread

-Cut each garlic clove into 5 or 6 thin, lengthwise slices.
+Cut each garlic clove into five or six thin, lengthwise slices.
 Place the garlic in a medium saucepan, add the wine, and set over low heat.
 Simmer 10 to 15 minutes, until the garlic begins to soften.
 Meanwhile, melt the butter in a small saucepan, then stir in the anchovies.
-Simmer 2 or 3 minutes, until the anchovies begin to break up.
+Simmer two or three minutes, until the anchovies begin to break up.
 Add the olive oil, heat through, and stir the mixture into the garlic and wine.
-Simmer the sauce for 3 or 4 minutes, remove from the heat, and set aside.
+Simmer the sauce for three or four minutes, remove from the heat, and set aside.

-Set the stand with a votive candle in the center of the platter, or alongside.
+Set the stand with a votive candle in the center of the platter or alongside it.
 Reheat the sauce, light the candle, then pour the sauce into the flame-proof bowl.
 Arrange all the elements in the center of the table.
 Guests use their fingers to dip the vegetables and bread into the sauce.

 Note: To prepare cardoons, have a pot of boiling salted water ready.
 Select the tender, inner stalks, and trim away any leaves.
 Cut them in half lengthwise, trim away the tough membrane on the inside of the stalk, and scrape off coarse fibers from the outside.
 Cut into 3-inch pieces and rinse.
 Simmer the cardoons in the water until just tender, 10 to 20 minutes, depending on size and variety.
 Drain, refresh briefly in ice water, and drain again.